adas1gupta/ReactStopwatch/README.md

   - `laps`: Array state to store lap timestamps
 - Practiced updating state both directly and using the previous state value
 - Understood the importance of state immutability when working with arrays (using spread operator for lap updates)
-- Learned about persisted state across reloads using a function:
+- Learned about lazy state initialization using a function:
   ```jsx
   const [laps, setLaps] = useState(() => {
     const savedLaps = localStorage.getItem("laps");